Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 katex: True
 ---

-Yesterday at work, a friend and I were having a conversation about some funky code he saw in the codebase.
+Yesterday at work, a friend and I were having a conversation about a strange dotnet syntactical feature- something he saw in the codebase that he didn't understand.
 The discussion went as follows.

 **Friend**: *You know I saw this weird syntax in some dotnet code*\
 **Me**: *No way, what did you see*\
 **Friend**: *Well, you know interfaces right?*\
 **Me**: *Yeah*\
-**Friend**: *Well, it was an interface generic- not only that, but it had a modifier **inside** the generic- new or into or some blue text like that*\
+**Friend**: *Well, it was an interface generic, which is strange enough.
+Then on top of that it had a modifier **inside** the generic- new or into or some blue text like that*\
 **Me**: *Hold on, you don't mean variant generics?*\
 **Friend**: *Well... probably, lol.
 What's that?*\
 **Me**: *\*inhales\**